The Four Treasures of the Tuatha Dé Danann

 Second Treasure

 The Second great treasure was the mighty Spear of Lugh, brought to Ireland from the great city of Gorias.
-It was said that any battle that was brought against the bearer of this spear, was due to end in failure.
-No army could stand before it’s wrath.
-Elementally it is known to be tied to the element of Air.
+Any battle against the bearer of this spear, was due to end in failure.
+No army could stand before its wrath and Elementally it is symbolic of the element of Air.

 Third Treasure

 This sword was used in the Battles of Magh Tuireadh, to lay low their enemies.
 Using it Nuada slew Bres, a great Fomorian enemy who stood between Nuada and his reclaiming of the Irish throne.
 Specifically, it was borne by the great King of the Tuatha, Nuada of the Silver-Hand.
-Elementally it was known to be tied to the element of Fire.
+Elementally, it symbolizes the element of Fire.

 Fourth Treasure

 The Fourth great treasure of the Tuatha de Danann was the great Cauldron of the Dagda.
 Dagda was a powerful father god of the Irish people, and indeed of the Tuatha themselves.
-He was known to bring wealth and prosperity to those who honored him.
-No one who came to the Cauldron of the Dagda would leave unsatisfied.
+He brings wealth and prosperity to those who honored him.
+Also, no one who came to the Cauldron of the Dagda would leave unsatisfied.

-It was known as the Undry and could serve as many as were brought to it due to its bottomless nature.
-It was brought from the great city of Murias, and like all cauldrons, was deeply tied to the element of water.
+The Undry could serve as many as who came to it due to its bottomless nature.
+It was from the great city of Murias, and like all cauldrons, was deeply symbolic of the element of water.